Leuk 2016: A 10-year spectacle of sound

 But Cage also said: "I don't like being pushed while I'm listening.
 I like music that lets me do my own listening."

-The hour-long performance gave the audience plenty of time to do their own listening.
+The hour-long performance gave the audience plenty of time to do its own listening.
 But it's only a problem if you are continually asking yourself or someone: "What does Cage want me to be listening to now?"

 And as Pritchett observes, the piece can be considered to belong as much to the performer as to the composer, an idea which Cage himself would have surely approved with his notion that music is "purposeless play" and "a way of waking up to the very life we are living".